100 Notable alumni of

 Biography

-Terence Chi-Shen Tao is an Australian mathematician.
-He is a professor of mathematics at the University of California, Los Angeles (UCLA), where he holds the James and Carol Collins chair.
-Tao was awarded a Fields Medal in 2006.
+Terence Chi-Shen Tao FAA FRS is an Australian-American mathematician, Fields medalist, and professor of mathematics at the University of California, Los Angeles (UCLA), where he holds the James and Carol Collins Chair in the College of Letters and Sciences.
 His research includes topics in harmonic analysis, partial differential equations, algebraic combinatorics, arithmetic combinatorics, geometric combinatorics, probability theory, compressed sensing and analytic number theory.

 Born in